toml-lang/toml/toml.md

 interpreted as strings.

-A "letter" is any character in the Unicode category `Lu`, `Ll`, `Lt`, `Lm`, or `Lo`.
+A "letter" is any character in the Unicode category `Lu`, `Ll`, `Lt`, `Lm`, or `Lo`, or with the `Other_Alphabet` property.
 A "digit" is any character in the category `Nd`.
 Implementations must support at least Unicode 9.0, or optionally any later version.

 ```toml
 key = "value"